-- (1) In the case of a SEP with Operational Failures only, the compliance fee is determined in accordance with the VCO fee schedule in section 12.02, except that the fee is determined solely on the basis of the number of plan participants. - (2) In any case in which a SEP correction is not similar to a correction for a similar Qualification Failure (as provided under section 6.08(1)), the Service may impose an additional fee.
-If the failure involves an overcontribution to a SEP that is not the result of a failure to satisfy a statutory limit on contributions to a SEP and the Plan Sponsor retains the overcontribution in the SEP, a fee equal to at least ten percent of the overcontribution excluding earnings will be imposed.
-This is in addition to the VCSEP compliance fee.
+(2) In any case in which a SEP or SIMPLE IRA Plan correction is not similar to a correction for a similar Qualification Failure (as provided under section 6.10(1)), the Service may impose an additional fee.
+If the failure involves an Excess Amount to a SEP or a SIMPLE IRA Plan and the Plan Sponsor retains the Excess Amount in the SEP or SIMPLE IRA Plan, a fee equal to at least ten percent of the Excess Amount excluding earnings will be imposed.
+This is in addition to the SEP or SIMPLE IRA Plan compliance fee set forth in section 12.05(1).